 Forced draught was introduced in the Royal Navy about 1880 for torpedo vessels and is now used in all warships and to a considerable extent in vessels of the Mercantile Marine.

 Chief among cylindrical boilers is the famous “Scotch” boiler, introduced in 1862.
-These boilers and the further development of marine boilers will be described in the next chapter.
+These boilers and the further development of marine boilers are described in the chapter ”Modern Marine Boilers”.

 THE BURST BOILER of H.M.S.
 Thunderer, a twin-